bhata-stack/bhata-stack.github.io/README.md

-# bhata-stack.github.io
+# My Website
-A simple personal website.
+A simple website about myself that includes my projects and other such details.